xiaolei-lab/SIMER/README.md

 SP <- phenotype(SP)
 ```

-Phenotype controlled by QTNs subject to ***Norm***al distribution in multiple trait simulation is displayed as follows:
+Phenotype controlled by QTNs subject to ***Norm***al distribution in multiple-trait simulation is displayed as follows:

 ```r
 # Generate annotation simulation parameters